CUBRID/cubrid-manual/en/sql/tuning.rst

 The following hints can be specified in CREATE/ALTER TABLE statements and CREATE/ALTER/DROP INDEX statements.

     *   **NO_STATS** : Related to a statistical information hint.
-If it is specified, query optimizaer does not update the statistical information after running the DDL statement.
+If it is specified, query optimizer does not update the statistical information after running the DDL statement.
 Therefore, the DDL performance  is improved, but note that the query plan is not optimized.

 The following hints can be specified in UPDATE, DELETE and SELECT statements.

     *   **USE_NL** : Related to a table join, the query optimizer creates a nested loop join execution plan with this hint.
     *   **USE_MERGE** : Related to a table join, the query optimizer creates a sort merge join execution plan with this hint.
     *   **ORDERED** : Related to a table join, the query optimizer create a join execution plan with this hint, based on the order of tables specified in the FROM clause.
 The left table in the FROM clause becomes the outer table; the right one becomes the inner table.
-    *   **USE_IDX** : Related to a index, the query optimizer creates a index join execution plan corresponding to a specified table with this hint.
+    *   **USE_IDX** : Related to an index, the query optimizer creates an index join execution plan corresponding to a specified table with this hint.
     *   **USE_DESC_IDX** : This is a hint for the scan in descending index.
 For more information, see :ref:`index-descending-scan`.
     *   **NO_DESC_IDX** : This is a hint not to use the descending index.
     *   **NO_COVERING_IDX** : This is a hint not to use the covering index.
 For details, see :ref:`covering-index`.